Trade Forex Trading

 What is Trading Margin?

-Margin is the particular amount of money which a trader is required to put aside in order to continue holding an open leveraged transaction.
-Margin can also be explained as the deposit that a trader is required to keep in their account so as to maintain his open positions.
-This margin is a percent of trading account equity that has to be set aside & allocated as a margin deposit for the open positions that are held by a trader.
+Margin is the particular amount of money which a trader is required to put aside in order and so as to continue holding an open leveraged transaction.
+Margin can also be expounded as the deposit that a trader is required to keep in their account so as to maintain his open positions.
+This margin is a percent of account equity that has to be set aside and allocated as the margin for the open trade positions which are held by a forex trader.

 Charts

 A chart is the basic tool used to represent what is happening in the trading market.
-A chart will represent the currency price movements over a period of time.
+A chart will represent the currency price movements over a time period.
 Traders use these charts to analyze market movements and to try and predict which direction the market is likely to move in the future.

 A chart represent the demand supply of a currency and it is a reflection of the market psychology and shows the demand supply of a currency pair in relation to the participating buyers and sellers trading that currency.